 Whilst embracing technology has certainly played a role in enabling firms to remain competitive, legal organisations are failing to recognise that technology alone will not transform the way in which they work, which has led to a ‘lingering skills gap’.

-Research for our upcoming webinar, ‘Training and Assessment Strategies for Success’, revealed that the digital skills gap could cost the UK an astonishing £141bn in GDP growth.
+Research for our webinar, ‘Training and Assessment Strategies for Success’, revealed that the digital skills gap could cost the UK an astonishing £141bn in GDP growth.
 And according to a Legal Week survey, 85% of senior lawyers and IT directors think IT skills need improving amongst UK and international firms.

 A further 68% think they’re falling short when it comes to exploiting new technology, due to the lack of digital skills in firms.

 So, the industry is aware there’s a skills gap, but how do they address it?

 Adapting to change is the key to survival